-However, by using a licensed/registered person, you have the benefit of your own advocate in property negotiation, as well as abilty to claim against the Fidelity Guarantee Account, in the event of default by the agent.
+However, by using a licensed/registered person, you have the benefit of your own advocate in property negotiation, as well as ability to claim against the Fidelity Guarantee Account, in the event the agent defaults.

 It is important you consider the services you need, as this will inform you about whether you should employ a buyer’s agent or a property finder, and what protections are available to you.

 Reason why you might use a buyer's agent

 There are many reasons why a buyer might engage a buyer's agent, such as you:

 - do not have time to look for a property and need another party to find a property for you;

 - would like an objective third party to act in your best interests by negotiating a deal on a property you have found;